-make little or no progress

-• show signs of difficulty developing literacy or mathematical skills which result in poor attainment

-• present with persistent emotional or behavioural difficulties which are not modified by positive behaviour management techniques normally used in school

-- have sensory or physical problems - have communication and/or interaction difficulties
+- · make little or no progress - show signs of difficulty developing literacy or mathematical skills which result in poor attainment - present with persistent emotional or behavioural difficulties which are not modified by positive behaviour management techniques normally used in school - have sensory or physical problems - have communication and/or interaction difficulties educational psychology service.
+If parents or carers have any concerns, they should make an appointment with the class teacher initially or the SENDCo.

 Identification is initially through the class teacher then a discussion between the class teacher and SENDCo.
-A graduated (see appendix 1) response is implemented by the school.
-If an issue persists, further investigation is carried out through school testing and advice and/or testing by the specialist teaching service, speech and language service or the educational psychology service.
-If parents or carers have any concerns, they should make an appointment with the class teacher initially or the SENDCo.
+A graduated response is implemented by the school.
+If an issue persists, further investigation is carried out through school testing and advice and/or testing by the specialist teaching service, speech and language service or the